juicedata/juicefs/docs/en/metadata_engines_benchmark.md

-# Meta Engines Benchmark
+# Metadata Engines Benchmark

 Conclusion first:

 - For pure metadata operations, MySQL costs about 3 ~ 5x times of Redis
-- For small I/O(~100KiB) workloads, total time costs with MySQL are about 1 ~ 3x of those with Redis
+- For small I/O (~100 KiB) workloads, total time costs with MySQL are about 1 ~ 3x of those with Redis
-- For large I/O(~4MiB) workloads, total time costs with different meta engines show no obvious difference(object storage becomes the bottleneck)
+- For large I/O (~4 MiB) workloads, total time costs with different metadata engines show no obvious difference (object storage becomes the bottleneck)

 Details are provided below.
-Please note all the tests are run with the same object storage(to save data), client and meta hosts; only meta engines differ.
+Please note all the tests are run with the same object storage (to save data), client and metadata hosts; only metadata engines differ.

 ## Environment